 But there is good news in the story.
 God’s perfect justice and amazing grace shine brilliantly in the shadow of sin.
 For even in chastisement, God takes away their false garbs and replaces them with His own handmade garment (Genesis 3:20).
 Let the reader who is wrapped and weighed down by sin and guilt rejoice!
 The God of Genesis 3 continues to exchange insufficient coverings for a garment of His own making.

 Jesus Christ is our all-sufficient covering.
 His death is the just penalty that satisfies the wrath of God against the sinner (1 John 2:2); He sets the captive free from the prison of sin, exchanging our filthiness for His own righteousness (2 Corinthians 5:21).
-John Calvin writes that Christ was much more powerful to save than Adam (and Eve were) to ruin.
+John Calvin writes that Christ was much more powerful to save than Adam (and Eve) was to ruin.
 So let us, like our mother Eve, receive that imperishable Garment of God, for there is now no condemnation for those who are in Christ Jesus (Romans 8:2).
 The Seed of Eve has suffered our punishment and declares the justified believer irrevocably not guilty!